arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/Cluster/Architecture.md

 Automatic failover
 ------------------

+### Failure of a follower

 If a _DBServer_ that holds a _follower_ copy of a _shard_ fails, then the _leader_ can no longer synchronize its changes to that _follower_.
-After a short timeout (3 seconds), the _leader_ gives up on the _follower_, declares it to be out of sync, and continues service without the _follower_.
-When the server with the _follower_ copy comes back, it automatically resynchronizes its data with the _leader_ and synchronous replication is restored.
+After a short timeout (3 seconds), the _leader_ gives up on the _follower_ and declares it to be out of sync.

+One of the following two cases can happen:

+a) If another _DBServer_ (that does not hold a _replica_ for this _shard_ already) is available in the Cluster, a new _follower_ will automatically be created on this other _DBServer_ (so the _replication factor_ constraint is satisfied again).
+b) If no other _DBServer_ (that does not hold a _replica_ for this _shard_ already) is available, the service continues with one _follower_ less than the number prescribed by the _replication factor_.

+If the old _DBServer_ with the _follower_ copy comes back, one of the following two cases can happen:

+a) If previously we were in case a), the _DBServer_ recognizes that there is a new _follower_ that was elected in the meantime, so it will no longer be a _follower_ for that _shard_.
+b) If previously we were in case b), the _DBServer_ automatically resynchronizes its data with the _leader_.
+The _replication factor_ constraint is now satisfied again and order is restored.

+### Failure of a leader

 If a _DBserver_ that holds a _leader_ copy of a shard fails, then the _leader_ can no longer serve any requests.
 It will no longer send a heartbeat to the _Agency_.
-Therefore, a _supervision_ process running in the Raft leader of the Agency, can take the necessary action (after 15 seconds of missing heartbeats), namely to promote one of the servers that hold in-sync replicas of the shard to leader for that shard.
-This involves a reconfiguration in the _Agency_ and leads to the fact that coordinators now contact a different _DBserver_ for requests to this shard.
+Therefore, a _supervision_ process running in the _Raft_ _leader_ of the Agency, can take the necessary action (after 15 seconds of missing heartbeats), namely to promote one of the _DBServers_ that hold in-sync replicas of the _shard_ to _leader_ for that _shard_.
+This involves a reconfiguration in the _Agency_ and leads to the fact that _Coordinators_ now contact a different _DBserver_ for requests to this _shard_.
 Service resumes.
+The other surviving _replicas_ automatically resynchronize their data with the new _leader_.

+In addition to the above, one of the following two cases cases can happen:

+a) If another _DBServer_ (that does not hold a _replica_ for this _shard_ already) is available in the Cluster, a new _follower_ will automatically be created on this other _DBServer_ (so the _replication factor_ constraint is satisfied again).
+b) If no other _DBServer_ (that does not hold a _replica_ for this _shard_ already) is available the service continues with one _follower_ less than the number prescribed by the _replication factor_.

+When the _DBServer_ with the original _leader_ copy comes back, it recognizes that a new _leader_ was elected in the meantime, and one of the following two cases can happen:

+a) If previously we were in case a), since also a new _follower_ was created and the _replication factor_ constraint is satisfied, the _DBServer_ will no longer be a _follower_ for that _shard_.
-The other surviving replicas automatically resynchronize their data with the new leader.
-When the _DBserver_ with the original leader copy comes back, it notices that it now holds a follower replica, resynchronizes its data with the new leader and order is restored.
+b) If previously we were in case b), the _DBServer_ notices that it now holds a _follower_ _replica_ of that _shard_ and it resynchronizes its data with the new _leader_.
+The _replication factor_ constraint is now satisfied again, and order is restored.

-The following example will give you an idea of how failover has been implemented in ArangoDB Cluster:
+The following example will give you an idea of how _failover_ has been implemented in ArangoDB Cluster:

 1. The _leader_ of a _shard_ (let's name it _DBServer001_) is going down.